cs60050/MacTrackz/Docs/Model Building.md

 6367          highway      1         2.24944142652       0<br/>

 Here,  ‘0’ indicates no congestion and ‘1’ indicates a congestion.<br/>

+##LEARNING

    Once, the dataset is classified as +ve and –ve, learning model is trained using the concept of K-nearest neighbours.
 Now, new examples are used to test the accuracy of the implemented model.<br/>
 In this way, the entire methodology was implemented for successful congestion detection.